Jefferson County, New York: History

 Jefferson County is part of Macomb's Purchase of 1791.

 In 1791, Herkimer County was one of three counties split off from Montgomery (the other two being Otsego, and Tioga County).
 This was much larger than the present county, however, and was reduced by a number of subsequent splits.
 The first one of these, in 1794, produced Onondaga County.
 This county was larger than the current Onondaga County, including the present Cayuga and Cortland Counties, and part of Oswego County.

 Oneida County (as well as a part of Chenango County), was split off from Herkimer County in 1798.

 Jefferson County was split off from Oneida County in 1805.
 In 1817, Carleton Island, captured from the British in the War of 1812, was annexed to the county.
 During the late eighteenth and nineteenth centuries, the county was largely developed for agriculture.

 By the early 20th centuries, Watertown was a city with the highest per capita number of millionaires in the United States.
 Local industrialists had made early fortunes from industries driven by water power.
 Mills were established along the falls of the Black River from the first half of the nineteenth century.
+In the nineteenth century there was considerable mining in the county, with iron (hematite) being mined at the Sterling Mine (1850s), the Dickson Mine (1858), the Keene Mine, and the Shirtliff Mine (1860); baryte at the Pillar Point Mine; fluorite at Muscalonge Lake (1840s); and calcite at Blackriver.
+Limestone was quarried at Chaumont, Clayton, Cape Vincent and Watertown.
+By the end of WWI most mining in Jefferson County had ceased.

 In 2019, Jefferson County and much of the rest of the North Country was identified as one of the most politically tolerant communities in America, according to an analysis by PredictWise.